-In this tutorial we’d like to underline, to Autodesk Inventor users, some peculiarities of the software that are better to keep in mind when modeling for 3D Printing.
+In this tutorial, we’d like to underline to Autodesk Inventor users, some peculiarities of the CAD software that is better to keep in mind when modeling for 3D Printing.

-In this tutorial, you will learn the best practices for modeling, correcting and exporting an object for 3D printing using inventor.
+In this tutorial, you will learn the best practices for modeling, correcting and exporting an object for 3D printing using Autodesk Inventor.
 At the end of this tutorial, you will learn how to:

 - Designing a 3D printable model